Particular/docs.particular.net/samples/routing/instance-mapping-file/sample.md

 ### Real-world scenario

 For the sake of simplicity, in this sample all the endpoints run on a single machine.
-In real world is is usually best to run each instance on a separate virtual machine.
+In real world usually one would run each instance on a separate physical or virtual machine.
 In such case the instance mapping file would contain only the `machine` attributes mapping instances to their machines' host names.